 New Brunswick’s second National Park, Kouchibouguac (pronounced koosh-i-bu-quack), is less well-known but a real gem.
 This has long been one of my favourite camping spots anywhere.
 With New Brunswick’s rocky Atlantic and Fundy coasts you don’t expect to find warm water and pristine sand beaches.
 However, Kouch’s Kelly’s Beach reportedly has the warmest salt water north of the Carolinas.
 The flat, well-maintained trails are excellent for cycling over sand dunes, lagoons, salt marshes and through forests, offering plenty of diversity.
-We’ll be taking Yeti to Kouchibouguac later this month so stay tuned for an in-depth look at this stunning National Park, so be sure to read our full article on Kouchibouguac National Park.
+We took Yeti for an in-depth look at this stunning National Park, so be sure to read our full article on Kouchibouguac National Park.

 Travel Blogger’s Favourite Canadian National Parks

 Thousand Islands National Park, Ontario